parrt/msds501/notes/operations.md

 <img src=images/accumulator-even-odd.png width=320>

-The `+1` indicates an "add one to accumulated value" operation applied at each step if the value is even or odd.
+The `+1` indicates an "add one to accumulated value" operation applied at each step but only if the current value is even or odd.
+In other words, accumulated values can be updated conditionally.
+For example, to compute the maximum value found in a sequence, our accumulator operation could be something like "*if current value greater than max value, set accumulator to current value.*"

 <a name="combine"></a>
 ## Combine